ansible/ansible/docs/proposals/auto-install-roles.md

            briancoca.oracle_java7 =>  briancoca.oracle_java7.qs3ih6x
         ```

+#### Caveats

+Adding `--force` to any automatic solution is probably a bad idea (at least
+in the way that option works on galaxy 1.9.x), and even a `--upgrade` might
+be risky.

+#### Disadvantages

+- Having multiple versions in roles directory makes very hard to know which
+  role version is used for a playbook, although that might be addressed working
+  with `galaxy list` command, and makes easier rolling back

 ## Conclusion

 Feedback is requested to improve any of the above approaches, or provide further approaches to solve this problem.